sandrokeil/interop-config/doc/book/quick-start.md

     {
         // get options for myvendor.mypackage.mycontainerid
         // method options() is implemented in ConfigurationTrait
-        // if host/port is missing, default options will be used
+        // if configuration is not available, default options will be used
         $options = $this->optionsWithFallback($container->get('config'));

         return new Awesome($options);